grexai/unsupervised-microscopy-image-registration/README.md

 ## Aligned datset preprocessing for training

 For evaluation and Supervised training
-1. Data should be partitioned partition_paired_dataset.
+1. Data should be partitioned partition_paired_dataset.py.
 If it is done before not necesarry to repeat.
 2. With matlab align_annotated.m script to generate warped images.
 3. align_annotated_script will align and the image pairs and remove black parts coming from warping.
 4. The generated images can be forwared to U-Net training.